Double-Opportunity Estimation via Altruism: Problem Formulation

 where $\expect$ is the expectation operator, and $a \wedge b \dfn \min(a,b)$ for some $a,b \in \mathbb{R}$.

-The underlying premise of this work is that the global mission is accomplished even if only one of the subsystems provides an MSE-acceptable estimate.
-Thus, the overall system performance is determined by the performance of the better subsystem among the two. \begin{remark} Setting the two estimators to be identical in (\ref{eq:CostFunctionDefinition}) reduces it to the standard minimum mean squared error (MMSE) cost, which shows that the problem defined here is an extension of the MMSE estimation problem to the altruistic cooperative estimation realm. \end{remark} \begin{remark} Somewhat resembling the optimal sub-pattern assignment (OSPA) metric of \cite{OSPA,birds}, the cost (\ref{eq:CostFunctionDefinition}) is radically different.
+The underlying premise of this work is that the global mission is accomplished even if only one of the {agents} provides an MSE-acceptable estimate.
+Thus, the overall system performance is determined by the performance of the better {agent} among the two.

+\begin{remark} {Setting the two estimators to be identical in (\ref{eq:CostFunctionDefinition}) reduces it to the standard {MMSE} cost, manifesting the fact that the problem defined here is an extension of the MMSE estimation problem to the realm of altruistic cooperative estimation.} \end{remark} \begin{remark} Somewhat resembling the optimal sub-pattern assignment (OSPA) metric of \cite{OSPA,birds}, the cost (\ref{eq:CostFunctionDefinition}) as defined here is radically different due to the difference between the meanings of both problems.
 In the OSPA case, the best targets-to-estimates combination is chosen, based on the premise that targets are unlabeled, so that the problem is how to optimally ``throw two stones at two indistinguishable birds'', aiming at hitting both.
-In contradistinction, in the present work the problem is ``how to throw two stones at a single bird'', while maximizing the probability that at least one stone hits its target. \end{remark} We define two altruistic estimation problems.
+In contradistinction, in the present work the problem is ``how to throw two stones at a single bird'', while maximizing the probability that at least one (unlabeled) stone hits its target. \end{remark} We define two altruistic estimation problems.
 In the heterarchical problem, the estimators $\hat{\bm{\theta}}^{(1)}_\Heter$ and $\hat{\bm{\theta}}^{(2)}_\Heter$ solve the global minimization problem

 where $\EstimSpace$ is the space of all square Lebesgue-integrable (measurable) functions of the measurements.

 A constrained version of the heterarchical problem, the hierarchical problem sets one of the estimators, $\bm{\hat{\theta}}^{(1)}_\Hier$, identical to the minimum mean squared error estimator (MMSEE), $\thetaMS$.
 The second hierarchical altruistic estimator, $\hat{\bm{\theta}}^{(2)}_\Hier$, solves the constrained minimization problem